-Evaluation and Follow-Up and Their Relationship to the Level of Administrative Transparency in the Palestinian Universities
+The Relationship Reality between the Components of Internal Control and Administrative Transparency in the Palestinian Universities

-Tarek M Ammar, Mazen J. Al Shobaki, Samy S. Abu Naser
+Mazen J. Al Shobaki1, Samy S. Abu-Naser2, Tarek M Ammar3

-Department of Information Technology,

-Faculty of Engineering and Information Technology,

-Al-Azhar University, Gaza, Palestine
+Department of Information Technology, Faculty of Engineering and Information Technology, Al-Azhar University, Gaza, Palestine 1mazen.alshobaki@gmail.com, 2abunaser@alazhar.edu.ps, 3Tarek.ammar1979@gmail.com

-1 Tarek.ammar 1979@gmail.com, 2 mazen.alshobaki@gmail.com, 3 abunaser@alazhar.edu.ps

-Abstract: The research aimed to identify the trends of the relationship between the impact of evaluation and follow-up and the level of administrative transparency in the Palestinian universities in Gaza Strip.
-The research dealt with five universities.
-The researchers adopted a descriptive analytical approach in this study.
-The research community consists of administrative staff, whether academic or administrative.
-Those who are in the senior management or university council have been excluded.
+Abstract: The research aimed to identify the relationship reality between the components of internal control and administrative transparency in the Palestinian universities operating in the Gaza Strip.
+The researchers dealt with five universities.
+In the study, the researchers adopted a descriptive analytical method.
+The research community consisted of administrative staff, whether academic or administrative, except for those in senior management or the university council.
 The study population reached 392 employees.
-A Random stratified sample was selected.
-A total of 197 questionnaires were distributed and the number of questionnaires recovered (160) with a recovery rate of (81.2%).
-The researchers used a questionnaire to collect data and process using SPSS to get the results.
+A random sample was chosen.
+The data collection was distributed with (197) questionnaires, and the number of retrieved responses was (160), with a recovery rate of (81.2%), which was processed using SPSS to obtain the results.